mongodb/docs/source/reference/glossary.rst

    write-lock
       A lock on the database for a given writer.
-      When a process writes to the database, it takes an exlcusive write-lock to prevent other processes from writing or reading.
+      When a process writes to the database, it takes an exclusive write-lock to prevent other processes from writing or reading.

    index
       A data structure that optimizes queries.